 - you have another condition or risk factor that means a jab is advisable - the NHS website has a full list of these.

-If your GP or asthma nurse recommends the flu jab, you should have it between September and early November, before flu viruses begin to go around.
+If your GP or asthma nurse recommends the flu jab, you should ideally have it between September and early November, before flu viruses begin to go around.
 However, it's always worth getting vaccinated after this time – even if there have already been flu outbreaks.

 What's the best way to reduce the risk of the trigger affecting you?